 Below are some things to consider when figuring out the main reason why your dog has been doing it.

 If your dog has always been afraid of the dark

 If your dog was not always afraid of the dark, it would help to consider what else happened when it first started being afraid of the dark.

 For example, if it started being afraid of the dark since another pet mistreated it in the dark, the cause could be that your dog is anxious about what could happen when it is dark.
 Whereas, if your dog started doing it since you stopped letting it sleep with you, the cause could be separation anxiety.

 What is different when your dog is not afraid of the dark

 If your dog is not always afraid of the dark, it would also help to consider what is different when it is not afraid.
 For example, if it is not afraid until you leave, the cause would be more likely to be separation anxiety.

-What to do about your dog being afraid of the dark
+What to do about my dog being afraid of the dark?

 Below are some options you have when dealing with the behavior.